susmnty/Sarvam-AI-Odia-English-Translator/README.md

 ## 🤝 Contribution

-- I developed this project solo for the Startup Advocate path.
 - My main focus was translation for social/community upliftment using a local language.
 - Current focus was on frontend + partial backend; enhancements will follow once API is stable.